Denver Nuggets

 The Denver Nuggets are an American professional basketball team based in Denver.
-The Nuggets compete in the National Basketball Association (NBA) as a member of the league's Western Conference Northwest Division.
-The team was founded as the Denver Larks in 1967 as a charter franchise of the American Basketball Association (ABA), but changed their name to Rockets before the first season.
-The Rockets then changed their name again to the Nuggets in 1974.
+The Nuggets compete in the National Basketball Association (NBA) as a member of the Northwest Division of the Western Conference.
+The team was originally founded as the Denver Larks in 1967 as a charter franchise of the American Basketball Association (ABA), but changed their name to the Rockets before the first season began due to a swift ownership change that came from the owners of the local Ringsby Rocket Truck Lines company.
+The Rockets then changed their name to the Nuggets on August 7, 1974 as a precautionary measure for their franchise to move from the ABA to the NBA.
 After the name change, the Nuggets played for the final ABA Championship title in 1976, losing to the New York Nets.

-The team has had some periods of success, qualifying for the ABA Playoffs for all seasons from 1967 to the 1976 ABA playoffs where they lost in the finals.
+The team has had some periods of success, qualifying for the ABA playoffs in all but two seasons of the ABA's existence.
+The team made the 1976 ABA Finals, losing to the New York Nets.
 The team joined the NBA in 1976 after the ABA–NBA merger and qualified for the NBA playoffs in nine consecutive seasons in the 1980s and ten consecutive seasons from 2004 to 2013.
-However, they have not made an appearance in the NBA Finals since their last year in the ABA; as such, they are also the only one of the four surviving former ABA teams to have never reached the NBA Finals.
+In 2023, the Nuggets, led by Nikola Jokić and Jamal Murray, reached their first NBA Finals and defeated the Miami Heat to capture the franchise's first NBA championship.
+The Nuggets were the last of the four surviving former ABA teams to reach the NBA Finals, and the second former ABA team to win an NBA title (after the San Antonio Spurs).
 The Nuggets play their home games at Ball Arena, which they share with the Colorado Avalanche of the National Hockey League (NHL) and the Colorado Mammoth of the National Lacrosse League (NLL).

-Franchise history
+History

-1967–1969: Franchise background and founding
+1967: Franchise founding

-Prior to the 1948–49 National Basketball League (NBL) season, original Denver Nuggets were founded.
-Following that season, the NBL merged with the Basketball Association of America (BAA), with the newly unified circuit named the National Basketball Association to reflect the merger.
-The Denver Nuggets played the 1949–50 season as one of the charter NBA teams before folding.
-This franchise's records and statistics remain separate from the modern-day Denver Nuggets.

-Later, in 1967, one of the American Basketball Association (ABA)'s charter franchises was awarded to a group in Kansas City, Missouri, headed by Southern Californian businessman James Trindle.
-However, Trindle was unable to find a suitable arena in the Kansas City area.
-League commissioner George Mikan suggested moving the team to Denver.
-After agreeing to name Denver resident and former NBA player Vince Boryla as general manager, Trindle moved his team to Denver as the Denver Larks, named after Colorado's state bird.
-The Trindle group was severely undercapitalized, leading Mikan to order the Larks to post a $100,000 performance bond or lose the franchise.
-Hours before the deadline, Trindle sold a ⅔ controlling interest to Denver trucking magnate Bill Ringsby for $350,000.
-Ringsby then renamed the team the Rockets, after his company's long-haul trucks.
+The current franchise traces its roots to 1967, when one of the American Basketball Association (ABA)'s charter franchises was awarded to a group in Kansas City, Missouri, headed by Southern California businessman James Trindle.
+However, Trindle was unable to find a suitable arena within the Kansas City area.
+League commissioner George Mikan suggested moving the team to Denver instead.
+After agreeing to name Denver resident and former NBA player Vince Boryla as the general manager, Trindle moved his Kansas City team to Denver as the newly named Denver Larks franchise, named after Colorado's state bird.
+However, the Trindle group was found out to be severely undercapitalized, leading Mikan to order the Larks franchise to post a $100,000 performance bond or lose the franchise before they even played a single game.
+Hours before the deadline happened, Trindle sold a two-thirds controlling interest to Denver trucking magnate Bill Ringsby and his son for $350,000.
+Ringsby then immediately renamed the team the Rockets, after his local company's long-haul trucks called the "Ringsby Rocket Truck Lines".